-- assign, transfer, sell or pledge all or a portion of the membership units of NCM LLC beneficially owned by NCM, Inc.; - acquire, dispose, lease or license assets with an aggregate value exceeding 20% of the fair market value of the business of NCM LLC operating as a going concern; - merge, reorganize, recapitalize, reclassify, consolidate, dissolve, liquidate or enter into a similar transaction; - incur any funded indebtedness or repay, before due, any funded indebtedness with a fixed term in an aggregate amount in excess of \$15.0 million per year; - issue, grant or sell shares of NCM, Inc. common stock, preferred stock or rights with respect to common or preferred stock, or NCM LLC membership units or rights with respect to membership units, except under specified circumstances; - amend, modify, restate or repeal any provision of NCM, Inc.'s certificate of incorporation or bylaws or the NCM LLC operating agreement; - enter into, modify or terminate certain material contracts not in the ordinary course of business as defined under applicable securities laws; - except as specifically set forth in the NCM LLC operating agreement, declare, set aside or pay any redemption of, or dividends with respect to membership interests; - amend any material terms or provisions (as defined in the NASDAQ rules) of NCM, Inc.'s equity incentive plan or enter into any new equity incentive compensation plan; - make any change in the current business purpose of NCM, Inc. to serve solely as the manager of NCM LLC or any change in the current business purpose of NCM LLC to provide the services as set forth in the ESAs; and - approve any actions relating to NCM LLC that could reasonably be expected to have a material adverse tax effect on NCM LLC's founding members.
+- assign, transfer, sell or pledge all or a portion of the membership units of NCM LLC beneficially owned by NCM, Inc.; - acquire, dispose, lease or license assets with an aggregate value exceeding 20% of the fair market value of the business of NCM LLC operating as a going concern; - merge, reorganize, recapitalize, reclassify, consolidate, dissolve, liquidate or enter into a similar transaction; - incur any funded indebtedness or repay, before due, any funded indebtedness with a fixed term in an aggregate amount in excess of \$15.0 million per year;

+- issue, grant or sell shares of NCM, Inc. common stock, preferred stock or rights with respect to common or preferred stock, or NCM LLC membership units or rights with respect to membership units, except under specified circumstances; - amend, modify, restate or repeal any provision of NCM, Inc.'s certificate of incorporation or bylaws or the NCM LLC operating agreement; - enter into, modify or terminate certain material contracts not in the ordinary course of business as defined under applicable securities laws; - except as specifically set forth in the NCM LLC operating agreement, declare, set aside or pay any redemption of, or dividends with respect to membership interests; - amend any material terms or provisions (as defined in the NASDAQ rules) of NCM, Inc.'s equity incentive plan or enter into any new equity incentive compensation plan; - make any change in the current business purpose of NCM, Inc. to serve solely as the manager of NCM LLC or any change in the current business purpose of NCM LLC to provide the services as set forth in the ESAs; and - approve any actions relating to NCM LLC that could reasonably be expected to have a material adverse tax effect on the founding members.

-Pursuant to a director designation agreement, so long as an NCM LLC founding member owns at least 5% of NCM LLC's issued and outstanding common membership units, such NCM LLC founding member will have the right to designate a total of two nominees to our nine-member Board of Directors who will be voted upon by our stockholders.
-One such designee by each NCM LLC founding member must meet the independence requirements of the stock exchange on which our common stock is listed.
-If, at any time, any NCM LLC founding member owns less than 5% of NCM LLC's then issued and outstanding common membership units, then such NCM LLC founding member shall cease to have any rights of designation.
-In December 2016, AMC agreed to a proposed final judgement in a lawsuit brought by the U.S. Department of Justice ("DOJ") in connection with AMC's acquisition of Carmike Cinemas, Inc ("Carmike").
-Among other conditions, AMC was required to relinquish its governance rights in NCM LLC, including its seats on the NCM, Inc. board of directors as well as its rights to nominate any person to serve on the NCM, Inc. board of directors.
+Pursuant to a director designation agreement, so long as a founding member owns at least 5% of our issued and outstanding common membership units, such founding member will have the right to designate a total of two nominees to NCM, Inc.'s Board of Directors who will be voted upon by NCM, Inc.'s stockholders.
+One such designee by each founding member must meet the independence requirements of the stock exchange on which NCM, Inc.'s common stock is listed.
+If, at any time, any founding member owns less than 5% of our then issued and outstanding common membership units, then such founding member shall cease to have any rights of designation.
+In December 2016, AMC agreed to a proposed final judgement in a lawsuit brought by the U.S. Department of Justice in connection with AMC's acquisition of Carmike Cinemas, Inc. Among other conditions, AMC was required to relinquish its governance rights in NCM LLC, including its seats on the NCM, Inc. board of directors as well as its rights to nominate any person to serve on the NCM, Inc. board of directors.
 AMC's non-independent designee to the board of directors resigned in December 2016.

-If any director designee to our board designated by NCM LLC's founding members is not appointed to our board, nominated by us or elected by our stockholders, as applicable, then each of NCM LLC's founding members (so long as such NCM LLC founding member continues to own at least 5% of NCM LLC's issued and outstanding common membership units) will be entitled to approve specified actions of NCM LLC.
+If any director designee to NCM, Inc.'s board designated by our founding members is not appointed to NCM, Inc.'s board, nominated by NCM, Inc. or elected by NCM, Inc.'s stockholders, as applicable, then each of our founding members (so long as such founding member continues to own at least 5% of our issued and outstanding common membership units) will be entitled to approve specified actions of NCM LLC.